Pre-Apprenticeship / Trades Program

 A valid Drivers License or ability to obtain, placement in Math 60 or higher, and department approval, are required to enter the Apprenticeship and Pre-Trades programs.
 A High School Diploma or equivalent are highly recommended, as most Apprenticeship programs require completion of a High School education before program entry.

 Note: If you do not meet the minimum Pre-Trades requirements, do not be discouraged!
 This only means you have some additional steps to take before you are ready.
 PCC offers GED prep classes, and basic reading and writing classes.
 3 strike rule; see department for details.

-For more information attend a Pre-Trade orientation or call the Apprenticeship and Trades Department at 971-722-5650.
+For more information attend a Pre-Trade Info Session or call the Apprenticeship and Trades Department at 971-722-5650.
 You can also complete the Apprenticeship and Trades Scholarship Application.